top of page

 On one side, the President works with their team to organise, coordinate and support student activities, events, and societies, contributing to the delivery of social, academic, and community events across the university.

-On the other side, the President represents the student body in meetings with university leadership and on university committees, sharing student perspectives and raising issues that affect students’ academic and campus experience.
+On the other side, the President represents the student body in meetings with university leadership and on university committees, sharing student perspectives and raising issues that affect students’ experience.

 The President also leads the Student Union Executive Team, a group of 20 elected student representatives, consisting of: